gblrfgr/messin_around/README.md

     - Unless there's special memory considerations, things should be passed by value in general.
 - Anything that allocates memory should be clearly commented as such, and if that memory needs to be freed by another function later, *explicitly say so*.
     - Use explicit casts unless it becomes needlessly verbose.
 - Avoid 'magic numbers'.
 Define things.
 Give them names.
-Main exception is situations where you have an array of the points of a triangle; you don't need a `#DEFINE` to say there are three points in a triangle.
+Main exception is situations like where you have an array of the points of a triangle; you don't need a `#DEFINE` to say there are three points in a triangle.